 The holdings and treasury organisation manages many of the Corporate entities and is the point of contact between Shell and the external capital markets.
-It is centralised in London and supported by regional centres in Singapore and Rio de Janeiro.
-Its daily operations include liquidity management, advising and financing subsidiaries and joint ventures, arranging the efficient investment of any surplus funds, transacting foreign exchange and managing Shell’s bank account infrastructure.
+Its daily operations include liquidity and foreign exchange management, advising and financing subsidiaries and joint ventures, investing surplus funds and managing Shell’s bank account infrastructure.

-The treasury organisation maintains Shell’s credit ratings and debt platforms, issues short- and long-term capital-market instruments and executes the Royal Dutch Shell dividend, scrip and share buyback programmes.
+The treasury organisation’s activities also include maintaining Shell’s credit ratings and debt platforms, issuing short- and long-term capital- market instruments and executing the Royal Dutch Shell dividend, scrip and share-buyback programmes.

 Headquarters and central functions

-The central functions have been increasingly supported by business service centres located around the world.
-These centres process transactions, manage data and produce statutory reports, among other services.
+The central functions are supported by business service centres located around the world, which process transactions, manage data and produce statutory returns, among other services.